ADD CONDITION

 Yes, avoid contact with eyes and mucous membranes, do not apply to wounds or damaged skin, and do not use with heating pads.

-What should I do if I experience skin irritation?
+What should I do if I experience skin irritation or redness?

-If skin irritation occurs or if redness is present, discontinue use and consult a doctor.
+If you experience skin irritation or redness, discontinue use and consult a doctor.

 Is Cold'n Hot safe for children?

-Children 12 years or younger should ask a doctor before use.
+For children 12 years or younger, you should ask a doctor before use.

-What should I do if I swallow Cold'n Hot?
+What should I do if Cold'n Hot is swallowed?

 Can I use Cold'n Hot if I am pregnant or breastfeeding?